franjaviersans/transfer-function-glfw3/README.md

 # Transfer function GUI for GLFW3

 Graphical user interface for transfer function used in volume rendering, originally created by Luiyit Hernandez.
+Now the interface works with OpenGL 4.5, using shaders.

 ### Usage